The PJs: Home media

 Lionsgate Home Entertainment (under license from Disney) has released all 3 seasons on DVD in Region 1.

 Syndication

 The series has aired reruns on Adult Swim, Fuse, MTV2, and TV One.
-Episodes are available on demand for streaming on several apps and websites in the United States including Pluto TV on the LOL!
+Episodes are available on demand for streaming on several apps and websites in the United States including on the LOL!
 Network and Plex.

+Reception

+Critical response

+On Rotten Tomatoes, the show's first season holds an approval rating of 50% based on 8 reviews, with an average rating of 6.5/10.